cmmid/ptmc/README.md

-# `ptmc` R Package

 ## Parallel Tempering Markov Chain Monte Carlo

-This repository contains an R Package which takes an arbitrary likelihood and prior function for a set of fitted parameters and samples posterior values via a Metropolis Hastings algorithm with parallel tempering Markov chain Monte Carlo.
+# ptmc: Parallel Tempering Markov Chain Monte Carlo for Discrete Spaces

+**`ptmc`** is an R package designed to perform Bayesian inference using a **Parallel Tempering Markov Chain Monte Carlo (PT-MCMC)** algorithm.
+This implementation allows efficient exploration of  **discrete parameter spaces**, making it especially useful for models where standard MCMC techniques struggle with multimodal posteriors or slow convergence.
 This implementation is a generalised version of the algorithm outlined by [Miasojedow et al. 2012](https://arxiv.org/pdf/1205.1076.pdf).

+## Features

+* Implements a **Metropolis-Hastings algorithm** with parallel tempering for enhanced sampling efficiency.
+* Supports  **arbitrary user-defined likelihood and prior functions** , enabling application to a wide range of models.
+* Designed to effectively sample from **complex posterior distributions** with multiple modes.
+* Parallelized execution across chains for improved performance.

+## Why Use Parallel Tempering?

+Standard MCMC techniques can become inefficient when dealing with posterior distributions that:

+* Have multiple modes (e.g., distinct peaks in probability).
+* Feature complex discrete spaces where local exploration struggles to reach distant areas of high probability.

+Parallel tempering mitigates these challenges by running multiple chains at different "temperatures."
+High-temperature chains explore the parameter space more broadly, while low-temperature chains focus on precise posterior estimation.
+Occasional exchanges between chains help the algorithm escape local optima and improve convergence.

 ## Installation